-The agricultural waste -to-energy conversion system in Darke County, Ohio, to be owned and maintained by Ag- Environ-Tech, LLC (AET), located in Cincinnati and overseen by Norton Engineering LLC in Dayton, Ohio will convert animal manure and other waste materials into valuable by- products that the company will market.
-These products include electricity, synthetic diesel fuel, methane gas, bio-char and other elements removed in the waste-to-energy conversion process.
+The waste -to-energy conversion system we have developed, and plan to patent and license nationally, will be owned and maintained by Ag- Environ-Tech, LLC (AET) and monitored by Norton Engineering, LLC of Dayton, Ohio.
+It will convert animal manure and other waste materials into valuable by- products that we will market.
+These products include pelletized fuel, animal bedding and compost along with other elements removed in our waste-to-energy conversion process.

-Methane gas has a global warming effect that is 21 times that of carbon dioxide, so by using the methane gas we generate for energy production in our waste conversion process we significantly reduce green gas emissions.
+Methane gas has a global warming effect that is 21 times that of carbon dioxide, so by using the methane gas we generate for energy production in our waste conversion process we significantly reduce greenhouse gas emissions.
 Because manure that is used in our process is not washed off land surfaces by rain and irrigation into local rivers and streams, the local watershed is protected.

 In addition to creating unpleasant odors, pathogens in manure can make water unsafe to drink or to use for recreation.
-The AET system eliminates these pathogens during the waste-to-energy conversion process.